Automated Insulin Delivery, Explained.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 If you or any other person has a medical question or concern, you should consult with your healthcare provider.
 Never disregard professional medical advice or delay in seeking it because of something that have read on this blog or in any linked materials.
 If you think you may have a medical emergency, call your doctor or emergency services immediately.
 The opinions and views expressed on this blog and website have no relation to those of any academic, hospital, health practice or other institution.

 The Omnipod® 5 Automated Insulin Delivery System is indicated for use by individuals with type 1 diabetes mellitus in persons 2 years of age and older and type 2 diabetes mellitus in persons 18 years of age and older.
 The Omnipod 5 System is intended for single patient, home use and requires a prescription.
-The Omnipod 5 System is compatible with the following U-100 insulins: NovoLog®, Humalog®, and Admelog®.
+The Omnipod 5 System is compatible with the following U-100 insulins: NovoLog®, Humalog®, Admelog®, and Kirsty®.

 Available products subject to current insurance coverage and product indication for use.
 Insulet can only support onboarding for those customers within the product indication.